-Each winner receives £200 to spend on something for the school.
-It might be something academic, such as books, or something to celebrate achievement, such as a special trip for a club, or an addition to the playground.
+Each winner receives £200 to spend on something for the school, for example something academic, such as books, or something to celebrate achievement, such as a special trip for a club, or an addition to the playground.

 The Jack Petchey Foundation exists to raise the aspirations of young people, to help them take advantage of opportunities and play a full part in society.